 Blending or manufacturing chemicals

-If the chemicals at the start of the process are the same as the ones at the end, then no new chemicals have been 'manufactured' and there is no need to register with NICNAS.
+However if the chemicals at the start of the process are the same as the ones at the end, then no new chemicals have been 'manufactured'.
+In this you don't have to register with us.

 Examples of blending chemicals